kcomas/kscript/README.md

 ```

 ### Functions
-Functions are data that can be passed
+Functions are data that can be passed.
+All function arguments are passed by reference

 Have the signature
 ```